Complex-valued in-medium potential between heavy impurities in ultracold atoms: Evaluating in-medium potential

 However, this statement is \textit{not} true.
 Indeed, there is an example in subatomic physics showing the same power-law decay $V_{\Im}(r) \propto r^{-2}$ at long distances without gapless excitations: the in-medium heavy-quark potential in hot QCD plasmas shows the same power law~\cite{Laine:2006ns,Beraudo:2007ky,Brambilla:2008cx} although the (electric) gluon acquires Debye screening mass bringing about the exponential decay for the real potential.
 Namely, the gapless nature of the medium excitations is unnecessary.

-As we will show below, the power-law behavior of $V_{\Im}(r)$ at long distances originates from the common structure of the low-energy scattering between the impurity and the medium excitation.
+The power-law behavior originates from the common structure of the low-energy scattering between the impurity and the medium excitation.
 To clarify this origin, let us consider the imaginary potential in momentum space

 which follow from Eqs.~\eqref{eq:complexpot-fermigas} and \eqref{eq:impot-superfluid}, respectively.
 The asymptotic behavior at long distances is then specified by that at low momentum regions $\bk \simeq \bzero$.